opencog/opencog/opencog/learning/experimental-pattern-miner/ure-based/README.md

 ```

 The first way is easily ameable to the URE, but does require higher
-order constructs, like our badly named `Composition` link.
+order constructs, like our badly named `Compose` link.

 ## Backward Chainer Based